 Q: How does neuromuscular blockade affect the risk of aspiration?

 A: By eliminating spontaneous respiratory effort during intubation, neuromuscular blockade reduces the likelihood of gastric contents being regurgitated and aspirated.
-On the flip side, once the tube is secured, a brief period of “awake” ventilation may be allowed under close monitoring.
+That said, once the tube is secured, a brief period of “awake” ventilation may be allowed under close monitoring.

 Q: When should prone positioning be considered?